-In addition to this, the quantity of writing per lesson is expected to increase in Lower Key Stage 2 and onwards in comparison to Key Stage 1 to reflect the stamina of the children in writing.
+In Key Stage 2, children are taught using the same half-termly structure as in Key Stage 1.
+The quantity of writing per lesson is expected to increase in Lower Key Stage 2 and onwards in comparison to Key Stage 1 to reflect the stamina of the children in writing.